sairaghav/zhtmlparser/README.md

 	parsed_html = zhp(html_to_parse)

-	# ztag takes <=3 inputs, the html input, the tag to be extracted and the number of tags to extract
+	# ztag takes <=3 inputs, the html input, the tag to be extracted and the number of tags to extract (0 indicates all tags)

 	tag = ztag(html_to_parse,'a href',0)

-	# ztagtext takes <=3 inputs, the html input, the tag (within which lies the text to be extracted) and the number of such texts to extract
+	# ztagtext takes <=3 inputs, the html input, the tag (within which lies the text to be extracted) and the number of such texts to extract (0 indicates all tags)

 	tagtext = ztagtext(html_to_parse,'a href',0)

-	# urls takes <=2 inputs, the html input and number of tags to be extracted
+	# urls takes <=2 inputs, the html input and number of URLs to be extracted (0 indicates all tags)

 	links = urls(html_to_parse,0)